Powered by SchoolDash

 Attendance: Poor.
 Pupil absence rates and the incidence of persistent absence are both very high.

 Disadvantaged pupils: Poor.
 Progress up to age 16 is poor.
-Destinations at 16 are poor.
-Progress at 16-18 is above average.
-Destinations at 18 (allowing for attainment) are below average.
+Destinations at 16 are about average.
+Progress at 16-18 is poor.